BCDevOps/platform-services/security/robomountie/README.md

 # The Name
-Is to be chnaged down the road.
+Is to be changed down the road.

+# Quickstart for Developers
+The below content provides some detail regarding the original review of tools and someof the ones we are continuing to invest time into.
+Please refer to [setup.md](setup.md) to set up a full stack for testing, which includes:
+- Argo-Events
+- NATS Messaging Cluster
+- Prometheus / Grafana for NATS Monitoring
+- Optional Argo-Workflows

 # Diagrams / Assets
 [Draw.io Initial Architecture Diagram](https://drive.google.com/file/d/1tMS2AXWfBy4oQ6eWhOS7ByuPrN2LJznF/view?usp=sharing)

 # Technical Pre-Analysis Notes
 Components are not yet fully assessed.
-This is a rough page of notes for different tools to consider;
+This is a rough page of notes for different tools/functions to consider;

 ### Webhook / API Front End
 We need a Webhook receiver that can take the payload from multiple sources and translate them into NATS messages to be picked up by the business logic function.